Telford Scrub Conservation Park a protected location for endangered plants and is ideal for bird watching, bushwalking and quiet contemplation.

 Telford Scrub Conservation Park Map, Information & Address, SA

-The Park has large variety of wildlife species and one can see many varieties of animals here.
+The Park has a large variety of wildlife species and one can see many varieties of animals here.
 Several koalas were reintroduced in the park in 1997, they were brought here from Kangaroo Island.
 The Park is also a home for the endangered sugar glider.
 The endangered southern brown bandicoot can also be found here.
 The park has a beautiful collection of orchids and they are considered the most beautiful plants in the park.
 Over 20 species of orchids are found in the park including donkey orchid, pink finger, purple cockatoo and tiger orchid.

 The park remains open almost all year.
 Different seasons will offer you different experiences.
-Walking among the various trails of park is a surreal experience.
+Walking among the various trails of the park is a surreal experience.
 This park is a haven for wildlife lovers and bird watchers.
 Although camping is not allowed within the parklands, there are other ways to experience this beautiful park.
 Visiting Telford Scrub Conservation Park with your family is a really great way to spend some quality time.